 An independent insurance agent can help you get set up with the disability insurance that best meets your needs.
 Even better, they'll make sure you're covered long before you ever need to file a claim.
 But before we jump too far ahead, here's a closer look at this critical coverage.

-What Is Individual Disability Insurance?
+What Is Disability Insurance?

-An individual disability insurance policy can follow you throughout your career and has numerous advantages over group disability insurance.
+An individual disability insurance policy can follow you throughout your career and has many advantages over group disability insurance.
 Your disability doesn’t need to have been caused by your job for it to be covered by individual or group disability insurance.

-Short-Term Disability Insurance
+What Is Short-Term Disability Insurance?

 Long-Term Disability Insurance

-The annual median income of people with disabilities is $5,000 lower on average than the median income of people without disabilities.
+The annual median income of people with disabilities is, on average, $5,000 lower than the median income of people without disabilities.
 Long-term disability may cover part or all of this income gap.

 Why Is Individual Disability Insurance Important?

 Individual disability insurance is important because your chance of disability rises sharply with age, and disabilities can happen to anyone.
 Many individuals with disabilities are unable to work at all, which could lead to bankruptcy without the right insurance.
 Fortunately, disability insurance helps cover the cost of living for many individuals who are out of work.

 Individual disability insurance can pay your mortgage or rent.
 It can also cover the cost of food, medicine, toiletries, and other necessities.
 It keeps you from defaulting on debt or running up high-interest credit card debts while you scramble for income during a disability.